argshub/clion/docs/modifiers.md

 <h4>#Type Modifiers</h4>

 <p>Type modifiers are to alter the default behaviour of data types.
-You are unable to apply any modifiers on any data types.
-You can apply specific modifier in a specific data type.</p>
+You are unable to apply any modifier to any data types.
+You can apply specific modifier to a specific data type.</p>

 <h4>#Some of those modifiers in C</h4>
 <h5>	#signed</h5>